f-pieri/open-button/README.md

 For usage within Chromium, check out the official [Chromium Docs](https://chromium.googlesource.com/chromium/src/+/main/docs/README.md).

-## License
-This program is free software: you can redistribute it and/or modify it under the terms of the license.

 It’s also available to browse in [Chromium’s Code Search](https://source.chromium.org/).

 ## Thanks